-I, Kevin Watterson , hereby certify that: (Name of the elected Officer of the Corporation/LLC; cann 1.
-I am a duly elected Clerk/Secretary/Officer of Southwestern Co ommunity Services Inc. (Corporation/LLC 2.
-The following is a true copy of a vote taken at a meeting of the fineld on February 18, 2016, at which a quorum of the (Date) Board of Directors/shareholders, duly called and e Directors/shareholders were present and voting.
-VOTED: That (may list more than one person) (Name and Title of Contract Signatory) is duly authorized on behalf of Southwestern Community Service (Name of Corporation/ LLC) es Inc. to enter into contracts or agreements with the State of New Hampshire and any of its agencies or departmen documents, agreements and other instruments, and any amend may in his/her judgment be desirable or necessary to effect the pu lments, revisions, or modifications thereto, which 3.
-I hereby certify that said vote has not been amended or repeal date of the contract/contract amendment to which this certificate thirty (30) days from the date of this Certificate of Authority.
-I furt New Hampshire will rely on this certificate as evidence that the position(s) indicated and that they have full authority to bind the limits on the authority of any listed individual to bind the corporationall such limitations are expressly stated herein.
-Dated: 9 29 2020 e is attached.
-This authority remains valid for ther certify that it is understood that the State of the person(s) listed above currently occupy the e corporation.
-To the extent that there are any on in contracts with the State of New Hampshire, Signature of Elected Officer The state of the s Name: Kevin Watterson
+I, Kevin Watterson hereby certify that: (Name of the elected Officer of the Corpor ration/LLC; cannot be contract signatory) 1.
+I am a duly elected Clerk/Secretary/Officer of Southwestern Community Services Inc. Corporation/LLC Name) 2.
+The following is a true copy of a vote taken at a held on Feb 18 , 2016 , at which a (Date) meeting of the Board of Directors/shareholders, duly called and quorum of the Directors/shareholders were present and voting.
+VOTED: That (may list more than one person) the State of New Hampshire and any of its agencie es or departments and further is authorized to execute any and all and any amendments, revisions, or modifications thereto, which date of the contract/contract amendment to which thirty (30) days from the date of this Certificate of New Hampshire will rely on this certificate as exposition(s) indicated and that they have full author ended or repealed and remains in full force and effect as of the in this certificate is attached.
+This authority remains valid for Authority.
+I further certify that it is understood that the State of vidence that the person(s) listed above currently occupy the prity to bind the corporation.
+To the extent that there are any id the corporation in contracts with the State of New Hampshire, Dated: 6/24/2021 Signature of Elected Officer Name: Kevin Watterson Title: Chairperson